-Last updated: September 4th, 2020 Things are changing rapidly in Iceland and around the world.
+Last updated: 27th of June, 2021 Things are changing rapidly in Iceland and around the world.
 It’s hard to make sense of it all.
-New quarantine measures, border testing and social…
+New quarantine measures, border testing and…

 What to wear in Icelandic summer if you plan on spending your days outside of Reykjavík exploring the sights, hike on glaciers or walk behind waterfalls?
 Let’s talk through the essentials.